Gusti Sandria

-Gusti Sandria (born 6 August 1995) is an Indonesian professional footballer who plays as a full-back for Liga 2 club Persipal Palu.
+Gusti Sandria (born 6 August 1995) is an Indonesian professional footballer who last played as a full-back for PSDS Deli Serdang.

 Club career

 Gusti start his junior career with PSDS Deli Serdang then with PS Bintang Jaya Asahan and strengthen the PON Sumut teams in 2016.
 In 2017, he joined PSMS Medan who competed in Liga 2.
 He with his club managed to become runner-up 2017 Liga 2 and got promotion to 2018 Liga 1.